kabanero-io/kabanero-pipelines/docs/Curation.md

 ## Creating the pipelines release artifacts from your GHE pipelines repo using a tekton pipeline on the OpenShift cluster

-Follow these steps below to trigger a Tekton pipeline build of your pipelines repository.
+Use the following steps to trigger a Tekton pipeline build of your pipelines repository.
 The pipeline will build the pipelines and deploy a `pipelines-index` container into your cluster.
 The `pipelines-index` container will host the Kabanero pipeline archive on a NGINX server.

 1. Login to your OpenShift cluster.